dangthiquynh123hcmut/Chatbot_rag_geminiAI/README.md

 ```

 ### 2. Set Up Environment Variables
-Create a `.env` file with the following variables:
+Create a `.env` file in the project root with the following variables:
 ```
 MONGODB_URI=your_mongodb_connection_string
 DB_NAME=pdf_chatbot